bradleytechman/AltStore-Beginners-Guide/README.md

 # Using AltServer on Mac
 So first off, you will want to get AltServer from [AltStore.io](https://altstore.io).

 So after you’ve clicked MacOS, a file called AltServer.dmg should’ve been downloaded.
 Once you open it, you will see AltServer downloaded to downloads or where ever you downloaded it.
-When you open it, an icon should appear in the corner. ( note that if you have Bartender or a menu bar client it may be hidden) when you click it, it should show a lot of options.
-Click the one that says “Install Mail Plug-in…” and click “Install Plug-in” once clicked, type your password to install it.
-This is safe, none of your mail data is sent or recorded by AltStore.
-The mail plug-in is just to refresh apps so they do not expire. ( note that you must have an account in mail) Once installed, if mail is closed and reopen it, if not then open it.
-Once opened, click Mail at the top, then Preferences, and Manage Plug-ins in the corner.
-Then check AltPlugin.mail bundle, Allow Access, then Apply and Restart Mail.
-Then, go back to AltServer, and click Install Altstore.
-Your phone should show up Not showing up?
-Connect your phone to your computer, trust, then go to finder, “ your phone's name” and at the bottom, “ Show this iPhone when on Wi-Fi.”
-Make sure to hit apply in the right corner of the finder.
-Then, if you haven’t already, hit Install Altstore, and your device.
-Then, type in your Apple ID.
-If you don’t feel comfortable, you can use a dummy Apple ID, but this doesn’t get sent to Altstore or Riley.
-Just apply for authentication.
-They are not saved as well.
+When you open it, an icon should appear in the corner. (note that if you have Bartender or a menu bar client it may be hidden) when you click it, it should show a lot of options.
+Hover over the one that says “Install AltStore".
+Once hovered over, select your device and type your Apple ID to install it.
+This is safe, none of your data is recorded by AltStore.
 Once you hit install, it should work.
-If it doesn’t, make sure the mail is open.
+If it doesn’t, make sure your device is connected over cable.
 Once installed, You now have AltStore!
-Read the next part that says how to sideload apps to learn how!
-You might also want to turn notifications on for AltServer.

 # Using AltServer on Windows